ArbitrumFoundation/docs/docs/how-tos/create-submit-dao-proposal.md

 title: How to submit a DAO proposal
 sidebar_label: Submit a DAO proposal
 description: Learn how to submit a proposal to the Arbitrum DAO's governance forum by using Snapshot to conduct a temperature check, and then Tally to facilitate an on-chain vote.
-voice: Arbitrum DAO
-tone: Objective, succinct, precise.
-tense: Present - avoid present progressive.
-Past tense as needed.
-person: Second/third - address reader directly as "you" when appropriate, refer to the DAO as the DAO, not as "we".
 dao_author: amarrazza
 dao_sme: amarrazza
 ---